Reeds-github/Hero-Mode/README.md

 <h3>Once you press "patch" DO NOT TOUCH ANYTHING and wait for completion.</h3>

-<li>Add "game.iso" to your Swiss storage device. (such as SDGecko)</li>
+<li>Add the "game.iso" to your Swiss storage device. (such as SDGecko.)</li>
-<li>Boot up Swiss, Locate the "game.iso" in your storage device, press A to open the config screen,
+<li>Boot up Swiss, Locate the "game.iso" in your storage device, open the config screen,
-press Y on the config screen to view cheats and make sure the screen says "No Cheat Files Found." or disabled.</li>
+view cheats and make sure the screen says "No Cheat Files Found." or disable the cheats.</li>
-<li>If you do not turn off Cheats, parts of Hero Mode will not work properly.</li>
+<li>If you do not turn off cheats, parts of Hero Mode will not work properly.</li>

 <h3>Load the mod and enjoy.</h3>